1951 Minnesota Golden Gophers football team

 The 1951 Minnesota Golden Gophers football team represented the University of Minnesota in the 1951 Big Ten Conference football season.
 In their first year under head coach Wes Fesler, the Golden Gophers compiled a 2–6–1 record and were outscored by their opponents by a combined total of 258 to 162.
+The team was ranked at No. 75 in the 1951 Litkenhous Ratings.

 No Golden Gophers players were named any major awards, All-American, Academic All-American, All-Big Ten or Academic All-Big Ten.
 It was the last season that no Golden Gopher players achieved any of the awards.
 Halfback Ron Engel was awarded the Team MVP Award.

 Total attendance for the season was 255,851, which averaged to 51,170.
 The season high for attendance was against Nebraska.